bytefoot/github-slideshow/_posts/0000-01-02-cyberGhoulK.md

 ---
-layout: slide
+layout: show_slide
-title: "Welcome to our second slide!"
+title: "New show-slide"
 ---
-It's such a drag.......
+It's such a drag again.......
 Use the left arrow to go back!i